Nyrus-Y/LogicRL/README.md

 e.g. '_coinjump_5a_' indicate the rules with 5 clauses.

-So for new rules, just need to be added to the choice of argument '--rules'
+So for new rules, just need to be added to the choice of argument '--rules' and dataset.

+dataset can be found in folder: _src/nsfr/data_

 '--rules' is also for some situation like using reward shaping:

 e.g. 'ppo_simple_policy' can be helpful when train ppo agent of coinjump

-dataset can be found in path: _src/nsfr/data_

 **Example to play with a trained ppo agent**
 ```
 python3 play.py -s 0 -alg ppo -m coinjump -env CoinJumpEnvNeural-v0
 ```
-The trained model can be found in path: _models/coinjump_ or _models/bigfish_
+The trained model can be found in folder: _models/coinjump_ or _models/bigfish_

 **Example to train an logic agent for coinjump env using 'coinjump_5a' rules.**
 ```
 python3 train.py -s 0 -alg logic -m coinjump -env CoinJumpEnvLogic-v0  -r 'coinjump_5a'
 ```

+model will be saved to folder: checkpoints

 ## TO BE DONE
 heist